mattermost-community/mattermost-plugin-agenda/README.md

 Meeting settings include:

-- Schedule Day: Day of the week when the meeting is scheduled.
+- Schedule Day: Days of the week when the meeting is scheduled.
 - Hashtag Format: The format of the hashtag for the meeting date.
 The date format is based on [Go date and time formatting](https://yourbasic.org/golang/format-parse-string-time-date-example/#standard-time-and-date-formats)

 #### Slash Commands to manage the meeting agenda: